Essex Students protest the visit of Colonel Richard Kemp

 majority of Muslims detest ISIS’ extreme ideology and actions.

-Critics see this rhetoric from Mr Kemp as a pattern that cannot be overlooked, in 2018 Baroness Warsi former conservative Cabinet minister won a £20,000 legal payout from Jewish news, where Mr Kemp wrote an article suggesting Baroness Warsi excused actions of ISIS terrorists, and claimed Warsi had objected to action being taken against British Muslims who murder and rape for the terror group.
+Critics see this rhetoric from Mr Kemp as a pattern that cannot be overlooked.
+In 2018 Baroness Warsi, former Conservative Cabinet minister won a £20,000 legal payout from Jewish news.
+Mr Kemp wrote an article for the paper suggesting Baroness Warsi excused the actions of ISIS terrorists and claimed Warsi had objected to action being taken against British Muslims who committed murder and rape for the terror group.

-Palestine as it is today is consumed in internal politics between Hamas (a Palestinian militant Islamist group who control Gaza), who some western countries designate as a terrorist group, and the Palestinian National Authority (the main governing body of Palestinians) who have diplomatic ties with many western nations, both groups control some land in Palestine.
+Palestine, as it is today, is consumed in internal politics between Hamas (a Palestinian militant Islamist group that controls Gaza), which some western countries designate as a terrorist group, and the Palestinian National Authority (the main governing body of Palestinians) who have diplomatic ties with many western nations, both groups control some land in Palestine.